duggytuxy/malicious_ip_addresses/README.md

 # Malicious IP Addresses
-These are the IP addresses of the most active Botnets/Zombies/Scanners in Belgian cyber space
+These are the IP addresses of the most active Botnets/Zombies/Scanners in European Cyber Space

 - SSH Brute Forcers
 - FortiOS CVE | RCE Exploits